Procdox/DCEL_Cuts/readme.md

 # Testing

-Test cases are supplied, gtest is not.
+Test cases are supplied in a dependent project. gTest is supplied as a submodule and linked to. gTest must be manually compiled.
+This can be done by opening \DCEL_Cuts\googletest\googletest\msvc\2010\gtest.sln and compiling the gtest project.
+No other gtest projects are needed.